jcatapang/deepdrugsearch/index.md

 <p style='text-align: justify;'>All of this is possible through variational autoencoders.
 A variational autoencoder is an autoencoder whose encodings distribution is regularised during the training in order to ensure that its latent space has good properties allowing us to generate some new data.
 An autoencoder is a type of artificial neural network used to learn efficient data codings in an unsupervised manner.
 The aim of an autoencoder is to learn a representation for a set of data, typically for dimensionality reduction, by training the network to ignore noise.</p>

-<p style='text-align: justify;'>The software was built on the code utilized by Jasper Kyle Catapang and Dr. Junie B. Billones of the University of the Philippines Manila, on their drug discovery research paper entitled [On the Generation of Novel Ligands for SARS-CoV-2 Protease and ACE2 Receptor via Constrained Graph Variational Autoencoders](https://chemrxiv.org/articles/On_the_Generation_of_Novel_Ligands_for_SARS-CoV-2_Protease_and_ACE2_Receptor_via_Constrained_Graph_Variational_Autoencoders/12011157), which was preprinted on March 24, 2020, and is now being reviewed for journal publication.</p>
+<p style='text-align: justify;'>The software was built on the code utilized by Jasper Kyle Catapang and Dr. Junie B. Billones of the University of the Philippines Manila, on their drug discovery research paper entitled<a href="https://chemrxiv.org/articles/On_the_Generation_of_Novel_Ligands_for_SARS-CoV-2_Protease_and_ACE2_Receptor_via_Constrained_Graph_Variational_Autoencoders/12011157">On the Generation of Novel Ligands for SARS-CoV-2 Protease and ACE2 Receptor via Constrained Graph Variational Autoencoders</a>, which was preprinted on March 24, 2020, and is now being reviewed for journal publication.</p>

 ## Software Features